Select a category

 2. CHANGE YOUR DEFAULT NETWORK NAME AND ROUTER PASSWORD.

 New routers come with a default Service Set Identifier (SSID) name and password.
 While you need to use this default information the first time you connect your computer to the Internet, security experts strongly suggest that you change it immediately.
 If you continue to use your router’s default SSID and password, hackers can easily guess them (based on your router’s manufacturer) and gain access to your router.
-Choose a name for your Wi-Fi network that doesn’t give away personal information such as your full name or address.
-To keep your Wi-Fi network safe, choose a strong password and change it every month or two.

 3. ENCRYPT YOUR WI-FI NETWORK.